Faye-Williams/MATH5092M-Mixed-Models-with-Medical-Applications-Report/README.md

 # Mixed-Models-with-Medical-Applications-Report

-Data analysis on Serial Killer data set
+Data analysis on Serial Killer data set (CWsample.RData)

 Level 3 - Investigating the influence of state on US serial killer’s age at last kil